 We do have aircraft that have higher weight capacity.
 These have larger engines and a higher operating cost.
 We will be happy to do your discovery flight in these larger aircraft, but the price will be slightly higher.

 We are located in the general aviation area of the airport.
 The physical address is 22 Waypoint Dr., Roanoke, VA 24012.
-Follow the signs to Landmark Aviation and, once you're in their parking lot, look for our sign on the big hangar door.
+Follow the signs to Signature Flight Support and, once you're in their parking lot, look for our sign on the big hangar door.